-[11] For each (relevant) objective above:
+[11] For each (relevant) objective in clauses 9 and 10 above:

-- (a) identify how the farm fits within the wider catchment, known as a 'catchment context', including a description of where contaminants lost from the farm end up; and - (b) identify the risks associated with the farming activities on the property, including the risk pathways of the relevant physiographic zones (and variants), and the risks caused by extreme weather events; and - (c) demonstrate how the losses of nitrogen, phosphorus, sediment and microbial contaminants are being minimised; and - (d) where the farm is located in a Schedule X catchment, assess how the effects on water quality will be reduced by taking into account the risk pathways of the relevant physiographic zone and the catchment context(s), the risks associated with farming activities and the actions to minimise losses of contaminants; and - (e) define the actions to be taken that clearly set a pathway and timeframe for achievement of the objectives; and - (f) identify any specific mitigations required by a resource consent held for the property; and - (g) specify the records to be kept for demonstrating mitigations have been actioned and are achieving the objective.
+- (a) identify how the farm fits within the wider catchment, known as a 'catchment context', including a description of where contaminants lost from the farm end up; and - (b) identify the risks associated with the farming activities on the property, including the risk pathways of the relevant physiographic zones (and variants), and the risks caused by extreme weather events; and - (c) taking into account the risk pathways of the relevant physiographic zone, the catchment context(s), and the risks associated with the farming activities, demonstrate that the actions to be undertaken: - (i) will not lead to an increase in contaminant losses when compared with the previous baseline contaminant losses what has occurred in the past; - (ii) will minimise contaminant losses; and - (iii) for Schedule X catchments, will lead to a reduction in adverse effects on water quality. demonstrate how the losses of nitrogen, phosphorus, sediment and microbial contaminants are being minimised; and - (d) where the farm is located in a Schedule X catchment, assess how the effects on water quality will be reduced by taking into account the risk pathways of the relevant physiographic zone and the catchment context(s), the risks associated with farming activities and the actions to minimise losses of contaminants; and - (e) define the actions to be taken that clearly set a pathway and timeframe for achievement of the objectives; and - (f) identify any specific mitigations required by a resource consent held

+- for the property; and - (g) specify the records to be kept for demonstrating mitigations have been actioned and are achieving the objective.